Aug 11, 2023

 Tasks in Linux are called processes.
 Every process has a unique process ID.
-To terminate one in Linux we can use the kill command.
-In this tutorial, we’ll show you how to kill a process in Linux, to improve your VPS management skills.
+In this tutorial, we’ll show you how to terminate a process using Linux commands, to improve your VPS management skills.

 Sometimes, you might start a server or an application, forget about it, and need to shut it off.
 In such scenarios, we can use the kill command.